Incarnations of the Doctor

 - Scarf of Asskicking: Several iconic ones.
 In at least one episode he actually used it to trip up enemies.

 - One interesting note: his very, very, very, VERY long scarf was originally intended to be of just ordinary length.
-The costume designer bought huge amounts of wool in a range of colors and hired a friend of his to knit a scarf from it - and she used every last bit.
+The costume designer bought huge amounts of wool in a range of colours and hired a friend of his to knit a scarf from it - and she used every last bit.
 It had to be shortened after "The Sontaran Experiment" when its length caused Tom Baker to trip and break his collarbone on location, requiring a double to take his place in long shots (!).

 - And tripping enemies wasn't the only use for the absurdly long and iconic accessory.